Dojo Rules

 Karate the Discipline

-Karate seeks to perfect the characters of its participants, so please familiarise yourself with all of our dojo rules as we will be encouraging all students to incorporate them into their training.
+Karate seeks to perfect the characters of its participants, so please familiarise yourself with all of our dojo rules as we encourage students, spectators and teachers to abide by them when inside the dojo.

 1) Always be respectful to others inside and outside of the dojo (training hall).